- Department of Clothing, Textiles and Interior Design

 Second Bachelor's Degree

 To earn a second bachelor’s degree in the College, a student must complete a minimum of 30 hours beyond the hours required for the first degree.
-The 30 additional hours must be completed through the College of Human Environmental Sciences with a grade average of C (2.0 grade point average) or better.
+The 30 additional hours must be completed through the College of Human Environmental Sciences with a grade average of "C" (2.0 GPA) or better.
 The work must be completed in accordance with all other University and College regulations (see Multiple Degrees and Multiple Majors section in Academic Records and Policies).

 General Degree Requirements